timescale/patroni/docs/rest_api.rst

 Cluster status endpoints
 ------------------------

-- The ``GET /cluster`` endpoint generates a JSON document describing the current cluster topology and state:
+- The ``GET /cluster`` endpoint generates a JSON document describing the current cluster topology and state.
+It also accepts an optional ``?live=1`` (or any true-ish value) query parameter, which hints that callers prefer live member statistics, as opposed to reading it from the DCS.
+At present the response is identical to ``/cluster`` without the flag, but the parameter is reserved so future versions can return fresher lag information without breaking compatibility.

 .. code-block:: bash